BerkeleyLab/nexport/README.md

 ```
 `model`: **Required**.
 A PyTorch model instance.

 `acceptable_engine_tag`: **Required**.
-A string version number indicates the acceptable inference engine release.
-Since nexport generates the json file that is highly tied to the inference engine, the json keywords may subject to change whenever something happen on inference engine.
+A string version number indicates an acceptable inference engine release.
+Because nexport generates a JSON file that is intimately tied to Inference-Engine, the JSON keywords may change when Inference-Engine's file format changes.
 The is why this parameter is here to indicate the version track of inference engine.

 `file_type`: **Required**.
 Mandatory to put `json_exp` for now